joyceeexinyiwang/SCSThesis/ProgressLog.md

 how do we aggregate content that spread evenly?

+---

+to do:
+- collect retweet/reply/quote network of chosen tweets
+- write script to filter tweets from large files

+hand-pick replies to demonstrate hypothesis

+### Thursday 1/24/2019

+Get priliminary stats

+### Wednesday 1/23/2019

+Document empirical observations
+Category by #opinion or opinion tags
+Dedup
+Get all the original tweets by the news agency

+Get priliminary stats

+### Tuesday 1/22/2019

+Not getting any quotes and replies using current data collection method (which is to query by ID, links, news agency handle, keywords, and filter down)

+new ways: maybe just query by #opinion and news agency handle instead of collecting based on specific tweets?

+NEW DATA COLLECTION SCHEME:
+- get a bunch of news tweets
+- filter:
+  - race to retweet/reply/quote status
+  - check if it is by news agency

+### Thursday 1/18/2019

+- handpicked a bunch of news tweets (news, analysis, opinion) in the past few days
+- collect retweet/reply/quote network of chosen tweets

 ### Wednesday 1/16/2019

 1085588028893155328 by @washingtonpost: "Opinion: Charisma without competence won’t cut it"